 The transfer terms state that the points must be used to book a specific award, but no one actually verifies this information.
 You probably wouldn’t be transferring points unless you had a specific redemption in mind anyway.

-World of Hyatt point transfers come especially in handy to book a Guest of Honor stay, which means you can enjoy all the perks of a Globalist member if he or she books a stay for you using points.
+World of Hyatt point transfers come in especially handy to book a Guest of Honor stay, which means you can enjoy all the perks of a Globalist member if they also book a stay for you using points.

 Wyndham Rewards

-Like with Choice points, it’s not possible to transfer Wyndham Rewards to another member.
+Unfortunately, just like with Choice points, it’s not possible to transfer points earned in the Wyndham Rewards program to another member.

 Final Thoughts

-The ability to transfer points between accounts offers a lot of flexibility, especially for families pooling points for a trip.
-In a two-player mode, you and your significant other both can apply for a co-branded hotel credit card and combine your welcome points for a longer stay.
+The ability to transfer points between accounts offers a lot of flexibility, particularly if you’re a couple or family pooling points for a dream trip.
+In two-player mode, you and your significant other can both apply for a co-branded hotel credit card, earn the cards’ respective welcome offers and combine your points for a longer stay.
+And if these cards confer complimentary elite status, your stay will be all the more luxurious.